cedricwalter/cedricwalter.github.io/_posts/2006-05-17-i-am-a-victim-of-http-referrer-attacks.md

 Solutions **to block spammers: for a time**

-1. Check HTTP Referrer when the user post his key, and avoid sites address containing sex, hardcore, … based on a dictionary -&gt; the only drawback is that it is trivial to fake the HTTP Referrer,
+1. Check HTTP Referrer when the user post his key, and avoid sites address containing sex, hardcore, … based on a dictionary -> the only drawback is that it is trivial to fake the HTTP Referrer,
 2. Inserting a supplementary text into the generated [CAPTCHA](http://en.wikipedia.org/wiki/Captcha) image: "Do not enter text if the site is not waltercedric.com", this is done in one of my securityimages Plugin: Freecap but NOT in core 1.1 or HnCaptcha 1.0.
     I will have to extends plugins which are not protected soon